 The DIY toolkits are free.
 The project costs for the other tools can cost anywhere from USD 25,000-60,000 depending on the use case and design needs.Interview with representative In addition to initial project costs, other ongoing implementation costs to consider include mobile phones, SIM cards, data and talk time, breakage and replacement of hardware, ongoing server costs ($720 per year) and retrainings.Interview with representative

 Community health workers, skilled birth attendants, nurses, doctors, managers

 The software for Medic Mobile is open source.

 A do-it-yourself version of the Medic Mobile offline web application for antenatal care can be downloaded directly from the Medic Mobile website.
-The entire Medic Mobile toolkit which also includes applications for childhood vaccinations, disease surveillance, and stock monitoring is only available to partner organizations.
-Experts note that this business model allows for an open source access model with deployment, customisation etc being charged for.
+The entire Medic Mobile toolkit, which also includes applications for childhood vaccinations, disease surveillance, and stock monitoring is only available to partner organizations.
 To become a partner organization, submit a request via the online contact form.

 Connectivity requirement for the product/service to work (mobile internet, SMS, voice, fixed internet, Wi-Fi, other [specify]).

 Coverage required for the product/service to work (2G, 3G, 4G, LTE, broadband, dial-up, other [specify]).